 In nine out of ten cases, men with prostate problems will be suffering from a prostate that’s grown too big for its boots.
 This is known as Benign Prostatic Hyperplasia (BPH) and basically puts pressure on the urethra which can block the flow of urine.
 It’s not cancerous but does mean that there’s been an overgrowth of tissue.
 More than half of all gents aged 50 or over tend to experience BPH, though the good news is that medicines and surgery are often an effective form of treatment.

-Mother Nature also has some powerful tricks up her sleeve - our Prostate Care Formula packs 14 powerful, clinically researched ingredients into one everyday pill that work together to support a healthy urinary flow and promote normal male function.
+And luckily Mother Nature also has some powerful tricks up her sleeve - our Prostate Care Formula boosts 14 powerful, clinically researched ingredients into one everyday pill that work together to support a healthy urinary flow and promote normal male function.

 Of course, if you’re concerned or simply want to discuss the signs and symptoms nothing trumps a good old-fashioned consultation with your GP.
 Don’t be shy, prostate problems are NOT a taboo subject.
 There are several ways to detect problems, including a Digital Rectal Examination (DRE), Prostate Specific Antigen (PSA) and biopsy.